blueanvil/bods-rdf/README.md

 Please check the `sparql-examples` directory for the complete list of working SPARQL queries and some sample output.

 ## Ingesting BODS JSON data into an RDF repository
-The test `BodsRdfIngestionTest` is an example written in Kotlin which converts BODS JSON data and ingests it into an RDF repository (using [GraphDB](https://www.ontotext.com/products/graphdb/)).
+`BodsRdfIngestionTest` is an example written in Kotlin which converts BODS JSON data and ingests it into an RDF repository (using [GraphDB](https://www.ontotext.com/products/graphdb/)).